nbcallah/Histogram-Sampler/README.md

 Returns a struct with a populated histogram.
 If there are problems with generation, returns NULL.
 The number of bins must be less than UINT32_MAX.

 ### `uint32_t genIndex(struct histGen* gen, uint64_t u)`
-Returns an index from 0 to n-1.
+Returns an index from 0 to n.
 If the given uniform integer cannot generate a sample (it may be too large or it samples the dead space), then n is returned.
 In this case, another uniform integer must be supplied and tested again until an index < n is generated.

 ### `void freeGen(struct histGen* gen)`
 Frees space used inside of histGen struct.

+## API Reference (Python)

+### `class HistGen`
+Contains a reference to the struct created by the C library and defines methods to create generators, generate indices, and free memory upon deletion.

+### `__init__(self, hist)`
+Constructor takes a list of bins as an argument.
+Will generate based on given list.

+### `genIndex(self, u)`
+Takes one integer assumed to be an unsigned 64 bit type and returns a random index from 0 to len(hist).
+If the given uniform integer cannot generate a sample (it may be too large or it samples the dead space), then len(hist) is returned.
+In this case, another uniform integer must be supplied and tested again until an index < len(hist) is generated.

+## Notes on performance due to supplied histograms
+Due to the deadspace created during the aliased array setup, some histograms can perform significantly worse than others.
+In particular, if the number of bins is small, and the counts in the bins is also small, a large amount of deadspace can be generated.
+Multiplying the bin contents by a large number (say 100 or more) can reduce the effect of deadspace, because the bin heights can be more easily split up.
+This should not affect performance.

+Additionally, if the number of bins approaches the maximum allowable index (uint32_t max = 4,294,967,295), or the height of the generated stacked histogram approaches this limit, performance can be degraded.
+This is due to the modulus not being as efficient for high numbers.
+To ensure fairness, the last wraparound of the modulus is discarded, so if the number of bins were uint32_t max / 2 + 1, then only about half of all numbers supplied could be used.
+However, for small numbers, about n / uint32_t max will be wasted due to this effect.

+The number of rejected samples can be tracked by checking when the generator returns an index outside of 0 to n-1.
+If the rejected fraction is unacceptably high, the histogram should be tweaked to optimize rejection.

 ## Tests